 (pic courtesy of neptunecoffee.com)

 This infographic is a great one.
 Based on the chart, it's easy to see that water is neutral, at a pH of 7.
-The million dollar question is: what is the optimal pH of your vagina?
+The million dollar question is: what is the optimal vaginal pH level?

 The answer?
 Your vagina is happiest at a pH of 3.8-4.5....which means "she" prefers to be acidic.
 Not even slightly acidic, but all the way acidic.
 Have you ever noticed a "bleached" effect in your panties?
 Your vaginal discharge is acidic enough to even "bleach" or remove the color from your underwear fabric. #teamacid

 So why is pH balance important?
 When your vagina (both internally and externally) is pH balanced, it allows good bacteria to thrive and keeps bad bacteria and yeast at acceptable levels.
 When the pH balance is disrupted, or thrown off, it can lead to an imbalance in bacteria and yeast levels, causing all sorts of issues, including bacterial infections, BV, yeast infections, and more.
 So, any thing you use to clean your vagina (externally) should be pH balanced or more acidic in its composition.
 Let's be clear, we're stressing external, here.
 Douching is not healthy for your vagina, but cleaning your external vagina (aka vulva) is what we're talking about.

 So what about all the soap you bought that's stacked up in your bathroom?
 No worries.
 It is perfectly acceptable to use soap on your body but NOT on your vagina.
 Cleaning your vagina everyday with a pH balanced wash like the KUSHAE Gentle 2n1 Foaming Wash helps you reset your vagina's natural pH and allows your body to focus and use its resources on other tasks, i.e heart health, cellular growth, etc. While you're at it, check our other natural pH balanced products.

 So yes ladies, it's time to separate "church" and "state".
 Soap on body, yes.
 Kushae Gentle 2n1 Foaming Wash on vagina...absolutely!